 Hiking with dogs is fun!
 I love hiking and especially enjoy bringing my dogs along.
-My hikes usually last anywhere from four to twelve hours and include significant elevation changes over distance in remote locations.
+My hikes usually last between four and twelve hours and include significant elevation changes over distance in remote locations.

-During my excursions into the wild, I learned a lot about hiking from an experienced friend; my regular hiking partner.
+During my excursions into the wild, I learned much about hiking from an experienced friend, my regular hiking partner.
 I also made my own observations regarding human and canine needs on the trails.

 I reference several products I use for my dogs throughout the article.
 You can find a full product list at the end.
 Most products include links to Amazon or other online retail stores.

-I'm writing this based on my own experiences but certainly don't claim to know everything.
-I invite any experienced hikers to share their canine hiking suggestions.
-I'm happy to enhance this article in the future with any valuable information others may have to offer on the subject.
+I’m writing this based on my own experiences, but I certainly don’t claim to know everything.
+I invite other experienced hikers to share their canine hiking suggestions.
+I’m happy to enhance this article in the future with any valuable information others may have to offer on the subject.

 The first question you should ask yourself is if your dog is suitable to accompany you on the kind of hike you’re planning.
 Most toy breeds don’t have much stamina and will not be able to endure multiple hours on the trail.
 In my view, dogs from the sporting group, herding group, and all working dogs are generally best suited for endurance activities.
 The more energy your dog has, the better it will do on the trail.

-However, before a dog can handle longer hikes, it needs to build up its endurance to do so—just like we do.
-I recommend you take your dog on shorter, conditioning hikes to build up its endurance.
-Start with a ninety-minute to a two-hour round trip.
-Once your dog is doing well with that duration, increase by one-hour increments until your dog can handle the type of hiking you're planning.
+However, before a dog can handle longer hikes, it needs to build up its endurance—as we do.
+I recommend you take your dog on shorter conditioning hikes to build up its endurance.
+Start with a ninety-minute to two-hour round trip.
+Once your dog is doing well with that duration, increase by one-hour increments until your dog can handle the type of hiking you’re planning.

-The same applies to elevation changes, start with increases of 1000 feet at first and build up from there.
+The same applies to elevation changes, starting with increases of 1000 feet at first and building up from there.
 Keep a close eye on your dog to ensure it is adjusting well.

-The overall condition of your dog obviously has a great impact on its ability to perform during endurance activities.
+Your dog’s overall condition greatly impacts its ability to perform endurance activities.
 Veterinarians use a standardized body condition scoring point system to evaluate the overall condition of a dog.
-A body condition score of five (out of nine) is ideal for most endurance dogs to prevent fatigue and joint-related problems associated with carrying excessive body weight.
+A body condition score of five (out of nine) is ideal for most endurance dogs to prevent fatigue and joint-related problems associated with excessive body weight.
 You can review the most common nine-point scoring system here: World Small Animal Veterinary Association (WSAVA).

-I have experimented with dog boots to protect my dog's paws in rougher terrain but couldn't get them to stay on well.
-I will probably try again in the future with Ruff Wear Grip Trex Dog Boots but for now, I have switched to using a paw protection cream instead and I'm happy with that.
-Musher's Secret Pet Paw Protection Wax is my favorite so far.
-I have been applying Musher's Secret to my dog's paws prior to hikes for years and it definitely provides additional protection.
+I have experimented with dog boots to protect my dog’s paws in rougher terrain but couldn’t get them to stay on well.
+I will probably try again in the future with Ruff Wear Grip Trex Dog Boots.
+Still, for now, I have switched to using a paw protection cream instead, and I’m happy with that.
+Musher’s Secret Pet Paw Protection Wax is my favorite so far.
+I have been applying Musher’s Secret to my dog’s paws before hikes for years, and it provides additional protection.

 Backpacks and Carrying Weight

-Once your dog has built up some endurance, it is also a good idea to get it accustomed to wearing a backpack to be able to carry its own food and water.
+Once your dog has built up some endurance, getting it accustomed to wearing a backpack to carry its food and water is also a good idea.
 Generally, a dog can safely carry up to 10% of its body weight.
-You can find references for up to 25% of a dog's body weight being safe to carry, but for harsher terrain and significant elevation changes, I would recommend keeping it around 10% so your dog doesn't get too tired too quickly.
+You can find references for up to 25% of a dog’s body weight being safe to carry.
+Still, I recommend keeping it around 10% for harsher terrain and significant elevation changes, so your dog doesn’t get too tired too quickly.

 Example: A 60-pound dog can safely carry around six pounds of weight, which can translate to six bottles of water, equaling about three liters.
 That would be a good amount for a four-to-six-hour hike.
 More on that later.